AP, news aggregator Meltwater end copyright dispute

-NEW YORK (Reuters) - The Associated Press and news aggregator Meltwater News Service have ended their copyright dispute, which had drawn close scrutiny within the media industry because of its potential impact on how news is distributed online.
+NEW YORK, July 29 (Reuters) - The Associated Press and news aggregator Meltwater News Service have ended their copyright dispute, which had drawn close scrutiny within the media industry because of its potential impact on how news is distributed online.

 The AP had accused Meltwater, a subscriber-only electronic clipping service, in a lawsuit early last year of copying “substantial infringing excerpts” of its stories and delivering them to corporate customers.